Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 It turns observed values into predicted values through the **linear least squares method**.

 ##### Symmetric and idempotent

+The hat matrix is symmetric and idempotent, meaning

 ##### Leverage values
 ##### High leverage